-MSCI 669 - Statistical Analysis of Fisheries Data.
+MSCI 669 - Linear and Generalized Linear Models in Ecology.
 Fall (3) Fabrizio.
-Prerequisite: MSCI 528 or consent of instructor, and MSCI 698-SAS and Data Management (or ability to program in SAS or R).
+Prerequisite: MSCI 528 or consent of instructor, and ability to program in SAS or R.

 This course emphasizes the design and analysis of field data (e.g., retrospective studies, experimental manipulations in the field), rather than design and analysis of controlled laboratory experiments.
-Students will gain a working knowledge of statistical methods useful in the analysis of fisheries data.
-Both theoretical development and application of statistical methods will be presented, including General Linear Models, Generalized Linear Models, and Multivariate Analyses such as principal component analysis, discriminant analysis, and clustering.
+Students will gain a working knowledge of linear and generalized linear models useful in the analysis of ecological data.
+Both theoretical development and application of statistical methods will be presented.